 Previously, I mentioned the need of getting out of your comfort zone.
 Even though I don’t like to use this trite sentence, I can’t think of a better way of expressing it.

 When I quit my job, I was just a developer.
+An employee.
 My job was to code stuff, and I did what I was told.
 I had no idea about marketing, finding customers, promoting a service, launching a successful product, accountancy, starting and managing a company, taxes or basically anything but programming.

 However, when I was out there on my own, suddenly I was the one in charge of all that.
 I was in charge of promoting my services, finding customers or taking care of the ledger.